softbalanced/atomicswap/README.md

 Published contract transaction (a51a7ebc178731016f897684e8e6fbbd65798a84d0a0bd78fe2b53b8384fd918)
 ```

-B now informs A that the Decred contract transaction has been created and
+B now informs A that the Ballanced contract transaction has been created and
 published, and provides the contract details to A.

 Just as B needed to audit A's contract before locking their coins in a contract,